 - Bungee cord

-- Butcher paper
+- Roll of paper

-What to Do:
+What You Do:

 As an add-on to this activity, encourage your child to arrange the objects on the ground in order of their weight.